aprilcotwut/bret-website/README.md

 # bret-website

-Created by April Walker, Junior at UARK majoring in physics
+Created by April Walker, junior at UARK majoring in physics

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is an unfinished research website for Bret Lehmer using Keystone.
 Has since been abandoned for a website only using